Special Kinds of Polynomials

 A quadratic polynomial looks like ax2 + bx + c, where a, b, and c are real numbers and a isn't zero (if a were zero, the polynomial would only have degree 1).

-In a single-variable polynomial of degree 2, we're squaring the variable, so it does make sense to think of that polynomial as "quadratic."
+In a single-variable polynomial of degree 2, we're squaring the variable, so it makes sense to think of that polynomial as "quadratic."
 We'll cross our fingers and hope "quad" doesn't also mean a third thing.

 The following polynomials are quadratic.